-SAC 504 Human Development
+SAC 504 Human Development 3 Credits

 The course involves an analysis of the principal theories and concepts that have been developed to understand and explain human development through the life span.
 A selected group of human development theories will be discussed, including psychosexual, cognitive developmental theories (Piaget and Vigotsky), learning conditioning (Pavlov and Skinner), social learning (Bandura), cognitive behaviorism, and psychosocial (Erikson).
 Developmental theories are compared based on their implications for human development and their links to psychosocial theory.
-Essential concepts drawn from the cultural theory, social role theory, and humanism are discussed as they become relevant to the understanding of diversity, the psychosocial stages, and developmental tasks.
-Following Erik Erikson's psychosocial developmental theory, the course encompasses a comprehensive analysis of the stages of development, the developmental crises, and the development of prime adaptive ego qualities and core pathologies.
+Essential concepts drawn from the cultural theory, social role theory, and humanism are discussed as they become relevant to the understanding of the psychosocial stages, and developmental tasks.
+Following Erik Erikson's psychosocial developmental theory, the course encompasses a comprehensive analysis of the stages of development, the developmental tasks, the psychosocial crisis of each life stage, the central process for the resolution of the developmental crises, and the development of prime adaptive ego qualities and core pathologies.
 The impact of substance disorders on the biological, psychosocial, and societal systems is addressed as the course progresses within a psychosocial framework discussing each developmental stage from the prenatal stage to the very old age and including data and implications about the intersection between trauma, human development, and substance abuse disorder.